 Technologies in rational self-management: Interventions in the ‘responsibilisation’ of school governors

 Wilkins, A. 2019.
 Technologies in rational self-management: Interventions in the ‘responsibilisation’ of school governors. in: Allan, J., Harwood, V. and Jørgensen, C. R. (ed.)
-World Yearbook of Education 2020: Schooling Governance Routledge.
+World Yearbook of Education 2020: Schooling, Governance and Inequalities Routledge.

 |Editors||Allan, J., Harwood, V. and Jørgensen, C. R.|